pipegalera/NBA-Optimizing-Player-Selection/README.md

  - PS: Stands for Player Statistics
  - TS: Stands for Team Statistics

- For example, NBA_PS.py is the scrapper of NBA.com of the player statistics.
+ For example, NBA_PS Scrapper.py is the scrapper of NBA.com of the player statistics.